 There are a lot of similarities between Madrid and Barcelona, but also a lot of differences.
 I would say there are more differences than similarities.

-- A smaller city and less visited by tourists
+- A bigger city and less visited by tourists

 - Less expensive than Barcelona